Zhao Leji: National People's Congress Standing Committee

-In March 2024, during a meeting of the NPC Standing Committee, Zhao Leji pledged to revise the National Defense Education Law with a focus on "modernizing China’s system and capacity for national security".
+In May 2023, Zhao visited Senegal and Morocco.
+In March 2024, during a meeting of the NPC Standing Committee, Zhao Leji pledged to revise the National Defense Education Law with a focus on "modernizing China's system and capacity for national security".
 He also signaled changes in the Cybersecurity Law.
 The same month, he attended the Boao Forum for Asia, where he called on Asian countries to "jointly maintain security in Asia".
 He also called for implementing the Global Security Initiative.
+In April 2024, Zhao visited North Korea, making him the highest-level Chinese official to visit North Korea since CCP general secretary Xi Jinping visited North Korea in 2019.
+During the visit, Zhao met with his North Korean counterpart Choe Ryong-hae, the chairman of North Korea's legislative body, and North Korean leader Kim Jong Un.

 Zhao on March 14, 2025.
 Previously on 11 March, he missed the closing meeting of the third session of the 14th National People's Congress due to a respiratory tract infection.

-Zhao missed the closing meeting of the third session of the 14th National People's Congress on 11 March 2025 due to a respiratory tract infection, which marked the first time in decades that the NPC closing meeting was not attended by all members of the Politburo Standing Committee.
-Vice Chairman Li Hongzhong was entrusted on Zhao's behalf.
+Zhao missed the closing meeting of the third session of the 14th National People's Congress on 11 March 2025 due to a respiratory tract infection, which the South China Morning Post described as "the first time in decades that the NPC closing meeting was not attended by all members of the Politburo Standing Committee".
+Vice Chairman Li Hongzhong was entrusted on Zhao's behalf to preside over the closing ceremony.
 He reappeared on 12 March while attending a meeting with state media employees to thank them for their coverage of the session.
+In November 2025, Zhao visited New Zealand, where he met with New Zealand Prime Minister Christopher Luxon.
+He also visited Australia, where he met with Australian Prime Minister Anthony Albanese.
+In March 2026, he gave a speech at the Boao Forum for Asia, where he said "the people of Asia, having endured the scourge of war and chaos, deeply understand the value of peace and stability" and urged countries to "respect the sovereignty and territorial integrity of all countries, adhere to non-interference in the internal affairs of other countries, [and] resolve conflicts and differences through peaceful means".